 - Make sure all employees understand your organization’s purpose, mission and business objectives, and their role in helping the business achieve those goals.
 This is absolutely critical to boosting employee engagement and overall business success, particularly as we think about younger generations in the workplace and their desire to make a difference.

-- An employee engagement survey is a great way to get a pulse on how employees are feeling, but it’s a survey – not a program.
+- Don’t think about employee engagement as a once-a-year thing.
+An employee engagement survey is a great way to get a pulse on how employees are feeling, but it’s a survey – not a program.
 Take the time to design a survey that will generate useful data, and use those findings as the baseline for a comprehensive program that demonstrates your commitment to listening and taking action on the items that are most important to your employees.
 And, don’t limit yourself to seeking feedback just once a year.
 That’s fine for a formal survey, but look for ways to seek insight and feedback throughout the year.

 - Ask, listen and ACT.
 Per the point above, if you are going to ask people to take the time to give you feedback, you need to take the time to listen.
 And don’t worry – taking action doesn’t mean you should to give in to every crazy request.
 But, follow up communication should be a part of all initiatives.
 For example, after an employee survey – the topic that sparked this post – it’s important to follow up with “Here are the top three areas of opportunity we uncovered in the survey, and here’s how we are addressing them.”